-Under no circumstances will retaliatory actions be taken against any employee or other person making a good faith report of suspected misconduct to their supervisor, Human Resources, the Compliance Officer, or the compliance hotline.
+Under no circumstances will retaliatory actions be taken against any employee or other person making a report of suspected misconduct to the Compliance Officer, their supervisor, Human Resources or the compliance hotline.
 Employees are protected from retaliation by Federal law.
-However, under no circumstance will protection or immunity from disciplinary action or prosecution due to misconduct be granted solely because the employee or individual reported the misconduct.
-CPHL will rigorously enforce this no retaliation policy.
-Employees and subcontractors are protected from retaliation under 31 U.S.C. § 3730(h) for False Claims Act complaints, as well as any other applicable anti-retaliation protections.
+However, in no circumstance will protection or immunity from disciplinary action or prosecution to those employees who have engaged in misconduct be provided merely because the employee or individual reported the misconduct.
+Centers Plan for Healthy Living will rigorously enforce this no retaliation policy.
+Employees and subcontractors are notified that they are protected from retaliation under 31 U.S.C. § 3730(h) for False Claims Act complaints, as well as any other applicable anti-retaliation protections.